-In 2023, our research and development expenses amounted to 3.3% of our revenue, compared to 3.5% in 2022.
+In 2024, our research and development expenses amounted to 2.9% of our revenue, compared to 3.3% in 2023.
 Expenses in research and new product development are a strategic enabler for our future growth and we expect to continue to make substantial investments in this area in coming years.
 Through continued spending in our research and development programs, we intend to drive revenue and profit growth through processes that will improve innovation and quality of our existing products, and facilitate the shift towards "high-value" products, services and solutions.

 Our ability to leverage our recent investments in research and new product development is critical to our future performance.
-We will continue to develop (i) containment solutions for innovative biologic drugs, including GLP1s, mRNA applications, monoclonal antibodies, cell and gene therapies, and (ii) a sustainable pipeline of patient-centric drug delivery systems that support the transition of therapy from hospital to home care and facilitate patient self-administration.
+Our current research and development efforts are focused on the ongoing innovations in (i) advancing drug containment solutions for innovative biologic drugs, including GLP1s and peptides, RNA-based applications, monoclonal antibodies, cell and gene therapies, and (ii) patient-centric drug delivery systems that support the rising trend towards the self-administration of medicines.

 In our core drug containment solutions business, the development of new products will be targeted at maintaining the stability, potency and purity of our customers' products prior to administration.
-New therapies for diabetes, obesity, cancer and autoimmune diseases are based on large, complex biological molecules that are extremely sensitive to their storage environment such as mRNA applications.
-In the area of drug delivery systems, we will be targeting the development of easy-to-use, accurate, reliable self-injection systems for complex pharmaceutical and biotechnology products.
+New therapies for diabetes, obesity, cancer and autoimmune diseases are based on large, complex biological molecules that are extremely sensitive to their storage environment such as RNA-based applications.

+In the area of drug delivery systems, we are targeting the development of easy-to-use, accurate, reliable self-injection systems for complex pharmaceutical and biotechnology products.
 We have developed a portfolio of devices for this market that can be used off-the-shelf or tailored to the specific needs of the customer.

-We will continue developing new drug delivery systems based on three pillars: patient centricity, sustainability and digitalization, all of which are core capabilities to meet our customer's need for connected health devices.
+We will continue developing new drug delivery device systems based on three main pillars: patient centricity, sustainability, and digitalization, all of which are core capabilities to meet our customers' need for connected health devices.